Are rebrands starting to look the same? The challenges defining commercial design

 About the Author

-Elizabeth Goodspeed is an independent designer, art director, educator and writer working between New York and Providence.
-She's a devoted generalist, but specialises in idea-driven and historically inspired projects.
-She’s passionate about lesser-known design history, and regularly researches and writes about various archive and trend oriented topics.
+Elizabeth Goodspeed is It’s Nice That’s US editor-at-large, as well as an independent designer, art director, educator and writer.
+Working between New York and Providence, she's a devoted generalist, but specialises in idea-driven and historically inspired projects.
+She’s passionate about lesser-known design history, and regularly researches and writes about various archive and trend-oriented topics.
 She also publishes Casual Archivist, a design history focused newsletter.